 You can use Infection Monkey's cross-segment traffic feature to verify that your network segmentation configuration is adequate.
 This way, you can ensure that, even if a bad actor breaches your defenses, they can't move laterally between segments.

-- (Optional) Network -> Scope You can disable Local network scan and leave all other options at the default setting if you only want to test for network segmentation without any lateral movement.
+- (Optional) Propagation -> Network analysis -> Network You can disable Scan Agent's networks and leave all other options at the default setting if you only want to test for network segmentation without any lateral movement.

 Execute The Infection Monkey on machines in different subnetworks using the "Manual" run option.